 Conjoint analysis demonstration

 Below is our interactive demonstration to illustrate the principles of conjoint analysis.
 You will need to allow Java enabled to run to be able to try the demonstration.
 The aim of conjoint and choice research is to be able to predict how choices are made, by working out what a customer values from the decisions they make.
-If you know what people really value you know where to put your strategic effort (see the market modelling demonstration).
+If you know what people really value you know where to put your strategic effort (see the market modelling example).

 "You did a superb piece of work for us, every one was impressed by your presentation and I'm confident that the findings will shape decisions about the pricing etc of TB"